krisgfx9/CSFloatStallChecker/README.md

 - Detects sold items from one or more CSFloat accounts
 - Sends notifications to Discord via webhook
 - Includes item name, price, condition, and image
-- Tags your Discord user when an item sells
+- Tags you on Discord if something is sold
-- Automatically runs every 15 minutes
+- Automatically runs every 15 minutes (This can be changed)

 ---